racker/service-registry-docs/General-API-Information.md

 To reduce load on the service, list operations will return a maximum number of items at a time.
-To navigate the collection, the parameters "limit" and "marker" can be set in the URI (e.g. ?limit=200&marker=enCCCCCC).
+To navigate the collection, the parameters "limit" and "marker" can be set in the URI (for example, ?limit=200&marker=enCCCCCC).
 The marker parameter is the ID of the first item in the next page.
 This item can be found in the metadata object under the `next_key` tag.
 Items are sorted by the ID name in lexicographic order.
 The limit parameter sets the